wesley-trust/wesleytrust-com/_posts/2021-04-01-graph-api-groups-relationship.md

 ### What does this do? <!-- omit in toc -->
 - This sets specific variables, including the activity and the Graph Uri
-  - A group relationship could consist of owners or members which is validated
+  - A group relationship could consist of owners, members as well as assigned licences, which is validated
 - An access token is obtained, if one is not provided, this allows the same token to be shared within the pipeline
 - A group ID is required to add a relationship, this forms part of the Uri, the request must in a specific format
 - To add a relationship, an object must be created in a specific format, this is done for each relationship ID